bsmith89/make-bml/lesson.md

 In _Make_ a number of features are designed to minimize repetitive code.
-Our current makefile does _not_ conform to this principle, but _Make_ is perfectly capable of solving the problem.
+Our current makefile does _not_ conform to this principle, but _Make_ is perfectly capable of doing so.

 ## Automatic variables ##